 His experience, course knowledge and team working skills have all come together to give him a career in which he feels he can make a difference.
 For now his priority is to keep learning with the aim to be the very best he can be in his current role.
 From there, who knows, but there’s an industry full of opportunities.

-Retrain for a High-Paying Job in Pharma Manufacturing in 8 Months
+Retrain ONLINE for a Higher-Paying Job in Pharma Manufacturing in 15-Weeks

 - Restaurant Sector – Chef, Cook, Restaurant Manager

-- Healthcare – Nurse, Pharmacist, Radiation Therapist, Caregivers, etc
+- Healthcare – Nurse, Radiation Therapist, Caregivers, etc

 - Manufacturing – Production Operator, Toolmaker, Fitter/Turner